reactivesw/DevProc/GitProcess/workflow.md

 4. A developer creates, edits, renames, moves, or deletes files.
 5. Send a pull request (https://help.github.com/articles/using-pull-requests/).
 5. Ask a peer to do a code review -- optionally there are some discussions and changes.
-6. Make changes on the brach as needed.
+6. Make changes on the branch as needed.
 The pull request will update automatically.
 6. Once changes are approved by the reviewer, merge the pull request(https://help.github.com/articles/merging-a-pull-request/), once the branch is ready to go, using the big green button.
 7. Delete the branch (https://help.github.com/articles/deleting-unused-branches/) in the pull request or on the branches page.